LCC-CIT/CS233JS-CourseMaterials/Labs/Lab03/Lab3Instructions-diceGame.md

 Design and code the dice game of ship, captain, crew.
 Here are [instructions for playing the game](https://en.wikipedia.org/wiki/Ship,_captain,_and_crew).

+Some of the things that will be different from the Going to Boston game are:

 - 5 dice instead of 3.

 - Different rules for scoring.